odow/SDDP.jl/docs/src/tutorial/02_adding_uncertainty.md

 ```

 In addition to simulating the primal values of variables, we can also pass
-`Kokako.jl` custom recorder functions.
+`SDDP.jl` custom recorder functions.
 Each of these functions takes one
 argument, the JuMP subproblem, and returns anything you can compute.
 For example,
 the dual of the demand constraint (which we named `demand_constraint`)
 corresponds to the price we should charge for electricity, since it represents